IBLabs/zerotohero/README.md

     "flag_url": "[THE_FLAG_URL]"

 Where `[THE_FLAG_URL]` is an actual URL address of a PNG file of the country's flag - you can use [Country Flags API](https://countryflags.io/) to get the images of the countries' flags.

+#### What Should I Do?

+Now we will list the steps you should perform to create the following script, make sure to follow the instructions slowly, and if you get stuck, just give me a call!

+  * **Step 1:** Create a python script that requests the list of countries from the [REST Countries API](https://restcountries.eu/) and prints it to the console
+  * **Step 2:** Coming soon...

+здоровье! (which is 'Cheers' in Russian 😂)